kennylwx/mod.io-test/README.md

 ## Running the app

 View the app live here[](https://blissful-montalcini-e1af61.netlify.app/).
-Alternatively, download and `yarn dev` To run in dev mode.
+Alternatively, download and `yarn dev` To run in dev mode, and `yarn test:unit` to run the tests.

 ## Post Task Reflection